serenvdmerwe/serenvdmerwe/README.md

 ##  Current Focus
 - Developing skills in **WordPress block themes**, emphasizing scalability, usability, and performance.
 - Strengthening knowledge in **front-end development**: HTML, CSS, JavaScript, and theme.json workflows.
-- Applying an **SEO-first approach** to ensure projects are both user-friendly and discoverable.
+- Applying an **UI-first approach** to ensure projects are both user-friendly and discoverable.

 ---